 One example of a known RAT exploit is Poison Ivy.
 This RAT infiltrates the device using malicious email attachments and exploiting flaws.
 Poison Ivy has keylogging capabilities.
 Attackers might also use this RAT as a proxy server to maintain anonymity while browsing the web.

-Sakula is a RAT linked to the APT19 hacking group.
+- Sakula: A RAT linked to the APT19 hacking group.
 It deploys malware targeting government agencies, technology firms, and defense contractors.

 How to Detect Remote Access Trojans